featurist/browser-monkey/readme.md

 Typically you will need to mount your application into the DOM before running your tests.

-Browser monkey comes with a handy way of doing this for popular web frameworks (currently hyperdom and angular are supported)
+Browser monkey comes with a handy way of doing this for popular web frameworks

 ```js
 var mount = require('browser-monkey/mount');